From Static Designs to Dynamic Experiences

 |---|---|

 | AG UI / CopilotKit | Full-stack framework for agent apps.
-Provides infrastructure for state synchronisation and communication, integrating A2UI as a message format. |
+Provides the infrastructure for state synchronisation and communication, using A2UI as a message format. |

 | A2A Protocol | Transport protocol for communication between agents across trust boundaries.
-A2UI messages can be transported via A2A. |
+A2UI messages can travel over A2A. |

 | GenUI SDK for Flutter | SDK for generative UI experiences in Flutter apps.
-Uses A2UI as a format for UI declaration when communicating with server-side agents. |
+Uses A2UI to declare UI when communicating with server-side agents. |

-| REST / HTTP | Future planned support for additional transport protocols for increased interoperability and easy integration into existing systems. |
+| REST / HTTP | Planned support for additional transport protocols, for greater interoperability and easy integration into existing systems. |

 A2A: The Sister Protocol for Agent-to-Agent Communication